unclebob/spacewar/README.md

   Bases do not start making products right away, there is a startup time.
 During that time you will see the base partially obscured.
 Afterwards the bases start slowly manufacturing products.

+  ## Klingons

+  Some of the crippled Klingons are still pretty strong.
+Be careful.
+Others are so weakened that they'll run from you and won't put up much of a fight.

+  ## Dilithium Clouds

+  When you destroy a Klingon vessel, their on-board dilithium will disperse amidst the cloud of debris.
+You can harvest this dilithium by easing yourself as close as possible into the center of the cloud.
+Dilithium, when exposed to the vacuum, has a half-life of about a minute.
+So hurry.